iCliniq Logo

 What Special Precautions Should Be Taken?

-• Hepatitis B Flare-up: In case of being treated for chronic hepatitis B, stopping Tenofovir suddenly may cause a severe flare-up of hepatitis.
-Consult the healthcare provider before discontinuing the medication.
+• Hepatitis B flare-up: In cases of being treated for chronic hepatitis B, stopping Tenofovir suddenly may cause a severe flare-up of hepatitis.
+Check with your physician before stopping the medication.

-• Adherence to Treatment: Taking Tenofovir consistently and exactly as prescribed is crucial.
-Missing doses or not taking the medication as directed can lead to developing drug-resistant strains of the virus.
+• Adherence to treatment: It is crucial to take Tenofovir consistently and exactly as prescribed.
+Missing doses or not taking the medication as directed can lead to the development of drug-resistant strains of the virus.

-• Interaction with Other Medications: Inform the healthcare provider about all medications, including over-the-counter drugs, supplements, and herbal products, that are taken.
-Some medications may interact with Tenofovir.
+• Interaction with other medications: Inform the healthcare provider about all medications, including over-the-counter drugs, supplements, and herbal products, that are taken.
+Some medicines may interact with Tenofovir.

-• Side Effects: Be aware of potential side effects of Tenofovir, such as nausea, vomiting, dizziness, and changes in kidney function.
-If you experience any unusual or severe side effects, contact the healthcare provider promptly.
+• Side effects: Side effects include nausea, vomiting, dizziness, and changes in kidney function.
+Contact the healthcare provider promptly if you experience any unusual or severe side effects.

 • Nausea: Some people may experience a feeling of sickness or discomfort in the stomach.